ebmdatalab/euctr-tracker-code/README.md

 3. The frontend application reads data from static JSON files in the `data/` directory.
 There's no database yet.

-Regenerate the JSON files from the CSV file with this command.
+Then regenerate the JSON files from the CSV file by running it:

 ```
 ./manage.py loadtrialsdata
 ```

+Update the `DATA_SOURCE_DATE` in `euctr/settings.py`.